Introduction to Creative Commons Licenses and Finding Open Content

 As the amount of CC licensed content grows, there is an increasing wealth of resources available.
 For more ideas and places to look, go to:

-And remember to Ask a Librarian if you need help!
+And remember to Ask a Librarian74 if you need help!

 Anali Maughan Perry is the Head of Learning Services and Scholarly Communication Librarian at ASU Library.
 She specializes in scholarly publishing and copyright, with particular emphasis on fair use, open access to scholarly information, and open education.